bovlb/frc-tips/commands/lambda.md

 they consume information;
 or they do something.

-Strictly speaking, a function used as an argument is a "function reference".
+For a function to be used as an argument, it has to be a "function reference".
 In WPILIB, many methods related to triggers and commands will accept function references.
 There are two ways to create function references: lambda functions (`->`) and the method reference operator (`::`).